Zebra Acara (Ivanacara adoketa)

 Compatibility and Cohabitation: Difficult to match.
 Ideal model is a specific aquarium for a single formed pair (Species tank).
 Compatible, in tanks over 120 cm (48 inches), with schools of small Nannostomus (pencilfish) on the surface and some acid-tolerant loricariids.
 They do not tolerate competition on the bottom from Corydoras, and would kill other dwarf cichlids.

-Aquarium Reproduction: Difficult but fascinating species.
+Aquarium Breeding: Difficult but fascinating species.
 They lay in dark and semi-closed cavities (coconuts) in water with very high acidity (pH ~4.5).
 Very strict and heroic biparental care.
 Parents stroll with the micro-fry grazing among the decomposed leaves.
 The greatest danger is pH fluctuations.

 Risks and Diseases: Lethal bacterial infection (ulcerations and explosive fin-rot) as soon as nitrates rise or pH exceeds 6.5.
 Very expensive fish intolerant to carelessness of water chemistry.